24 Nov Surprising cycle days when you want to get even

 Probably your premenstrual Week 4 (the six days leading up to your period), right?
 Well, that’s one possibility.
 That’s because plunging estrogen can sap your patience and spur irritability on its own.
 Throw some highly unfair treatment into that mix and it’s a recipe for blowing your top and plotting revenge.

-But, researchers now say there’s a different time in your monthly cycle when you’re more prone to experiencing anger at unfair treatment and want to get even.
+But, researchers say there’s a different time in your monthly cycle when you’re actually more prone to experiencing anger at unfair treatment and want to get even.
 And, what they discovered is surprising.

 When “reactive aggression” peaks in your cycle

-If you’ve been studying Hormonology and, as a result, know how hormones impact your moods throughout your menstrual cycle, then you know that during your Week 2 (the week leading up to and including ovulation), high-and-rising estrogen is filling you with positivity, optimism and other good feelings.
-That’s because an elevated level of this rising hormone spurs a greater production of brain chemicals that put you in this joyous state.
+If you’ve been studying Hormonology and, as a result, know how hormones impact your moods throughout your menstrual cycle, then you know that during your Week 2 (the week leading up to and including ovulation), high-and-rising estrogen tends to fill you with positivity, optimism and other good feelings.
+That’s because an elevated level of this rising hormone spurs a greater production of brain chemicals that put you in a more joyous state.
 Oh, you’ll still have a moments where you’re stressed or down, but when life is at an even keel, this tends to be a happy time for most.

 Why would this happy high-estrogen cycle phase also be one where you’re most vengeful?
 The study authors point to another hormone: testosterone.